Updated: June 10, 2023

 LIST THEIR SITE LINKS

 4. My contact information is: (You must list this.
-I stated here that I am the author and the publisher.)
+State here that you are the author and publisher.
+You should list your real name and your pen name.)

 5. I have a good faith belief that the use of the described material in the manner complained of is not authorized by the copyright owner, its agent, or by operation of the law.